qnazar/Q24---food-manager/Readme.md

-# Flask Expiry Tracker
+# Q24

-Flask Expiry Tracker is a web application built with Flask that enables users to easily track the expiration dates of their products.
+Q24 is a web application built with Flask that enables users to easily track the expiration dates of their products.
 It also includes additional functionality for generating shopping lists and calculating kcal values.
 The app was developed using Docker and features Celery and Redis for efficient handling of async tasks.

 ## Features